0xneelo/usdc_token_perps/USDC vs Token based LPs.md

 Let:

-- *T* = SIM token inventory deposited (valued in USDC),
+- *T* = SYMM token inventory deposited (valued in USDC),
 - *λ* = target system leverage (e.g. 5× or 10×),
 - *Q_V* = *λT* = gross OI supported.

-There is no structural backstop requirement in USDC, and SIM is already "native" to the project treasuries/whales.
-From a protocol‑level capital perspective, the only structural commitment is the SIM deposit itself.
+There is no structural backstop requirement in USDC, and SYMM is already "native" to the project treasuries/whales.
+From a protocol‑level capital perspective, the only structural commitment is the SYMM deposit itself.

 Structural capital: